Dj-Polyester/input-js/README.md

 ## Options

-`prompt`: A string printed on the terminal when user is prompted
+`prompt`: A string printed on the terminal before the prompt

 `response`: Runs a handler function when the enter key is pressed, with a single parameter `line` which is the string in the previous line typed by the user.